Posted on Apr 10, 2017 in Employment by Noele McClelland

 (c) if a role has been considered as “employment” the public body (or the end-client) will report to HMRC, through Real Time Information, the employment taxes deducted.

 The implementation of the IR35 reforms have been rather hasty and have not left organisations a great deal of time to finalise any plans.
 It is likely there will be apprehensions within HR departments as to how they will determine whether the rules do apply.
 While it will be the responsibility of HR departments to determine whether contractors are genuinely self-employed, they will have the assistance of the government’s HMRC’s Employment Status Service (ESS) digital tool.
 Along with this shift in responsibility, there will be an undoubtable additional administrative burden attached, as a paper trail in considering the contractors IR3 status should be kept.

 In light of these changes, HR departments should ensure they have the necessary measures to properly assess contractors – a blanket decision for all will not suffice.
 Consideration should also be given to any existing contracts where payment is expected on or after the 6 April.
 The changes are very complex and it will be difficult to tell whether the engagement falls within the IR35 rules.
 It may be worthwhile for HR departments to take a risk free approach by deducting tax from all payments made to such intermediaries if there is an element of doubt, as there could be a hefty price to pay if HMRC successfully challenge any decision made, as public sector bodies will now be responsible for footing the tax bill!

-If you are a public sector body or a contractor and have questions about the changes to the IR35 rules, or any other employment law issue, please contact Noele McClelland in our specialist Employment Law team on 01382 229111, or alternatively contact a member of the Employment Law team.
+If you are a public sector body or a contractor and have questions about the changes to the IR35 rules, or any other employment law issue, please contact Noele McClelland in our specialist Employment Law team on the details below.